Monte Carlo Quantum Computing: Separately Frustration-Free Hamiltonians/Systems

-\begin{definition}{(SFF-FS Hamiltonian/System)} \\ An SFF fermionic Schr\"odinger (SFF-FS) Hamiltonian is an SFF Hamiltonian $H=\sum_{k=1}^{\mathsmaller{K}}H_k$, $K\in\mathbb{N}$ that has each FBM tensor monomial $H_k$, $k\in[1,K]$ being fermionic Schr\"odinger.
-A many-body quantum system with an SFF-FS Hamiltonian is called an SFF-FS system. \end{definition}

-An important consequence of \myLemma\;\ref{LocalNodeDeterOfSFF}, in conjunction with \myLemma\;\ref{TilingProperty} and \myCorollary\;\ref{FixedNodeMethod}, is that any SFF-FS Hamiltonian $H=\sum_{k=1}^{\mathsmaller{K}}H_k$ can be efficiently simulated via Monte Carlo on a classical probabilistic machine in accordance with a Markov chain taking $|\psi_0(H)|^2$ as the stationary distribution, because the nodal boundaries of the ground state $\psi_0(H)$ can be efficiently determined by examining the ground state eigenvectors of each individual FBM tensor monomials $H_k$, $k\in[1,K]$ in the low-dimensional $\calE_k$-cosets that are moved by $H_k$.
+\begin{definition}{(DFF-FS, GFF-FS, SFF-FS Partial Hamiltonians and Systems)} \\ A partial Hamiltonian is called DFF fermionic Schr\"odinger (DFF-FS), GFF fermionic Schr\"odinger (GFF-FS), or SFF fermionic Schr\"odinger (SFF-FS), when it is both fermionic Schr\"odinger and DFF, GFF, or SFF, respectively.
+A quantum system is called SFF-FS when its governing Hamiltonian is SFF-FS. \end{definition}